-TC Terminals, Northern Courier Pipeline, and Grand Rapids Pipeline were approved by the AER in February, July and October 2014 respectively.
-All three projects are currently under construction.
-The Heartland Pipeline application is currently under regulatory review by the AER.
+The Northern Courier Pipeline and Grand Rapids Pipeline projects are currently under construction and are being developed primarily under the regulatory regime administered by the AER.
 The AER administers approvals required to construct and operate the pipelines and associated facilities in accordance with Directive 56, approvals to obtain land access under the Public Land Act, and environmental approvals under the Environmental and Protection Enhancement Act.